 A powerful Japanese sumo wrestler who rocketed to the sport's second-highest rank after a stunning tournament championship win.

-Dejima Takeharu entered sumo with the pedigree of a college amateur champion, joining the prestigious Musashigawa stable.
-His professional rise was meteoric; he reached the top makuuchi division in just over a year.
-Known for his aggressive, forward-driving style, Dejima's moment of glory came in July 1999.
-He powered through the Nagoya tournament to win the championship (yūshō), a victory that earned him an immediate promotion to the sport's second-highest rank of ōzeki.
-While injuries prevented a sustained run at the very top, and he eventually lost the ōzeki rank in 2001, Dejima remained a formidable and consistent presence in the top division for a decade.
-His career was decorated with ten special prizes for fighting spirit and technique, and six kinboshi (gold stars) for defeating yokozuna.
-After retirement, he transitioned to a sumo elder, guiding the next generation under the name Ōnaruto Oyakata.
+Dejima Takeharu won the Nagoya tournament championship in July 1999, earning immediate promotion to sumo's second-highest rank of ōzeki.
+He entered professional sumo as a college amateur champion, joining the Musashigawa stable.
+His rise was meteoric; he reached the top makuuchi division in just over a year.
+He fought with an aggressive, forward-driving style.
+Injuries prevented a sustained run at the very top, and he lost the ōzeki rank in 2001.
+Dejima remained a formidable presence in the top division for a decade.
+He earned ten special prizes for fighting spirit and technique and six kinboshi for defeating yokozuna.
+After retirement, he became a sumo elder, guiding the next generation under the name Ōnaruto Oyakata.

 1965–1980